elenderg/PAL-1000/instruções de compilação.md

-`To add the put or convert fragments given a variable and another variable and a locus:` `Add a fragment given the push address tag and the other variable.` `Add another fragment given the push address tag and the variable.` `Find a routine given "put" and the variable's type and "into" and the other variable's type.` `If the routine is nil, find the routine given "convert" and the variable's type and "to" and the other variable's type.` `If the routine is not nil, add a third fragment given the call internal tag and the routine; exit. ` `\ error message `
+`To add the put or convert fragments given a variable and another variable and a locus:` `Add a fragment given the push address tag and the other variable.` `Add another fragment given the push address tag and the variable.` `Find a routine given "_put_" and the variable's type and "_into_" and the other variable's type.` `If the routine is nil, find the routine given "_convert_" and the variable's type and "_to_" and the other variable's type.` `If the routine is not nil, add a third fragment given the call internal tag and the routine; exit. ` `\ error message `
-`Add a monikette to some monikettes given "put/convert".` `Add another monikette to the monikettes given the variable's type.` `Add a third monikette to the monikettes given "into/to".` `Add a fourth monikette to the monikettes given the other variable's type.` `Convert the monikettes to a moniker.`
+`Add a monikette to some monikettes given "_put/convert".` `Add another monikette to the monikettes given the variable's type.` `Add a third monikette to the monikettes given "_into/to".` `Add a fourth monikette to the monikettes given the other variable's type.` `Convert the monikettes to a moniker.`
 `Destroy the monikettes.`
-`Abort with "I don't know how to '" then the moniker then "'." and the locus.`
+`Abort with "_I don't know how to '_" then the moniker then "_'._" and the locus.`

-198. We need this guy for help with expressions involving "then":
+198. We need this guy for help with expressions involving "_then":

-`To convert a term for concatenation given a rider: \ used for right-side THEN operand ` `If the term's variable is nil, abort with "I don't understand the variable '" then the term's phrase then "'." and the rider; exit.`
+`To convert a term for concatenation given a rider: \ used for right-side THEN operand ` `If the term's variable is nil, abort with "_I don't understand the variable '_" then the term's phrase then "_'._" and the rider; exit.`
-`If the term's type can be reduced to "string", exit.` `Add an intermediate given "string" and the rider's token's first.` `Add the put or convert fragments given the term's variable and the intermediate and the rider's token's first.` `Put the intermediate into the term's variable.` `Clear the term's phrase.`
+`If the term's type can be reduced to "_string", exit.` `Add an intermediate given "_string_" and the rider's token's first.` `Add the put or convert fragments given the term's variable and the intermediate and the rider's token's first.` `Put the intermediate into the term's variable.` `Clear the term's phrase.`